SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/api-gateway.md

 ### Centralized AWS CloudTrail log Collection

-In case you have a centralized collection of CloudTrail logs and are ingesting them from all accounts into a single Sumo Logic CloudTrail log source, create following Field Extraction Rule to map proper AWS account(s) friendly name/alias.
+In case you have a centralized collection of CloudTrail logs and are ingesting them from all accounts into a single Sumo Logic CloudTrail log source, create the following Field Extraction Rule to map proper AWS account(s) friendly name/alias.
 You'll need to create it if not already present or update it as required.

 ```sql
 Rule Name: AWS Accounts
 Applied at: Ingest Time